tiy-lv-python-2015-10/movie-sql/README.md

 ## Description

-This assignment is intended to get more familiar with reading from a sql database.
+This assignment is intended to get you more familiar with reading from a sql database.
 You will take the included sql and load the database.
 Then complete the normal mode objectives